coderabbi/virtuoso/README.md

 )
 ```

 That's it!
-Virtuoso will take care of registering the View/Composer associations for you!
+Virtuoso will take care of registering the View/Composer associations for you - no Service Provider
+required!

 You may access data provided by the Simple View Composer from the View as you normally would.